mattcolombo/kafka-connect-cli/README.md

 * `logger` allows to gather information and manage loggers and log levels.
 Documentation on the usage of this resource can be found [here](docs/LOGGER.md);
 * `version` returns the current version of the CLI.
 * `help` provides help on the usage of the CLI.
 It can be used as a command or more commonly through the `--help` flag (or alternatively the shorthand `-h`).

+## Quickstart

+* Build it yourself
+* Using docker image
+* Using k8s and the provided image

+Further information and a set of smaples/utility files can be found in the [installation](docs/INSTALLATION-GUIDE.md) folder.

 ## Further reading